 What should I bring?

 An important advantage to attending a workshop, besides all the knowledge that is available, is an opportunity to meet people who can help further your career.
 MWW encourages networking and building friendships with other writers.
 If you have business cards, you may want to bring some to exchange with individuals with whom you have made a special connection.
 You will receive a list of all participants and their contact information in your welcome packet.
 As far as packing, bring what you would normally take on vacation, including a swimsuit if your hotel has a pool.
 Be sure to pack comfortable shoes.
-You might want to bring tennis shoes to walk the beautiful BSU campus.

 What should I do when I arrive?

 Plan to arrive in Muncie on Wednesday, July 19, at 8:30 a.m. to pick up your welcome packet and nametag.
 Our Welcome Center and Registration Table are located in the Conservatory as you enter the Alumni Center.
 Parking is free at the Alumni Center (including handicapped-accessible).
 Parking lots are immediately north of the Center behind Schuemann Football Stadium.

 What if I have my own books to bring?

 Books about writing and by faculty authors will be on sale at the MWW-BSU Bookstore, which opens at Wednesday afternoon, July 19 and accepts VISA and MasterCard payments.

 MWW also provides a Consignment Bookstore for our published attendees.
 After you register, if you’re selling books on consignment, bring them to the Consignment Bookstore (located in the Pre-Event area outside Assembly Hall).
 The MWW Consignment Bookstore is separate from MWW-BSU operated Bookstore.

 - Limit the number of books you bring to 10, although, if your 10 books sell out, you may replenish your supply.